profesor79/shopAssistant/README.md

 # shopAssistant
-Shop Assistant written in .net core using Docker container for build
+Shop Assistant written in .net core using Docker container for build and shipping.